Mannlicher M1905: Service

 The Argentine army adopted the Modelo 1905 in 1905 and continued to purchase it long after it had been discontinued in Europe.
 It was noted by the Argentine emblem engraved on the right side of the pistol, between the slide and the handgrip.
 On 15 March 1905, the Argentine Republic bought 1,020 Modelo 1905 pistols along with the necessary accessories (Holsters and stripper clips) and 1,019,700 rounds of ammunition.
 Almost three years later, they purchased 5,000 more Modelo 1905 pistols, and 3,000,000 rounds of ammunition.
-Ultimately, a total of around 10,000 of these pistols were acquired by the Argentine armed forces.According to Fowler, North and Stronge, "During the twentieth century technological improvements in weapon design meant that they more reliable, faster, and more deadly".
-Although it is not completely certain, Argentina perhaps had more of a use for the Modelo 1905 than Europe because at the time, Germany had already developed the Luger 1900 and was in the process of developing the Luger P08, which became "…perhaps one of the most recognizable semi-automatic pistols in history".
+Ultimately, a total of around 10,000 of these pistols were acquired by the Argentine armed forces.
+According to Fowler, North and Stronge, "During the twentieth century technological improvements in weapon design meant that they more reliable, faster, and more deadly".
+Although it is not completely certain, Argentina perhaps had more of a use for the Modelo 1905 than Europe because at the time, Germany had already developed the Luger 1900 and was in the process of developing the Luger P08, which became "perhaps one of the most recognizable semi-automatic pistols in history".
 Both of these pistols were relatively similar in design to the Modelo 1905, except for the operation of the toggle slide, and that both Lugers had a detachable magazine.
-This made the Luger a more combat ready pistol and allowed for much faster reloads along with less chance of dirt getting into the chamber, which is probably why it became a classic.
+This made the Luger a more combat ready pistol and allowed for much faster reloads along with less chance of dirt getting into the chamber.

 The M1905 was also sold to Paraguay, which used it during the Chaco War.